JAlbertCode/prompt-marketplace/README.md

 - Credit system implementation with model-based baseline costs
 - Search and filtering functionality
 - Favorites system with dedicated page
-- Improved modal display for example outputs
+- Improved modal display for example outputs with React Portal

 ### In Progress
 - API integration with Sonar - Currently experiencing CORS issues